Sunday, 31 December 2017

 Meditations upon West Ealing

 Where am I?
 This could be anywhere in the UK; generic urban scene.
 Put me back here 50 years ago, and I'd not recognise the place.
 This is Singapore Road, West Ealing, between the Uxbridge Road and the railway line.
 Half a century ago, to my left would have been the backs of the shops long gone - F.W.
-Rowse, Mac Fisheries, Tru-form - and the Green Man pub; to my left, an estate of single-story pre-fab houses.
+Rowse, Mac Fisheries, Tru-form - and the Green Man pub; to my right, an estate of single-story pre-fab houses.
 All gone.
 A new landscape emerges, new blocks of flats are arising in the distance.

 Now, this place I'd recognise, the Salvation Army church on Leeland Road, corner of Leeland Terrace.
 Childhood memories.
 From here, the Sally Army band would march out and play on the streets of West Ealing, songs of salvation to salve the soul.
 Built in 1909, my early-'60s childhood was nearer the date of its construction than today.